syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/Appearance-and-Behavior-Settings.md

 ---
 layout: post
-title: Appearance and Behavior Settings in Windows Forms CheckBox control | Syncfusion
+title: Appearance-and-Behavior-Settings | WindowsForms | Syncfusion
-description: Learn about Appearance and Behavior Settings support in Syncfusion Windows Forms CheckBox (CheckBoxAdv) control and more details.
+description:  This section gives detailed description about customizing the appearance and behavior of CheckBoxAdv control.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug
 ---

-# Appearance and Behavior Settings in Windows Forms CheckBox (CheckBoxAdv)
+# Appearance and Behavior Settings

 This section discusses the appearance and behavior settings of the [CheckBoxAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CheckBoxAdv.html) control.